julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **_Solution:_**

-    1 - Decomposing the problem is very easy, it's giving us the input and output:
+Decomposing this problem is very easy, it's giving us the input and output:

     - Inputs: an integer (int) variable N.
     - Output: a String s representing the binary form of the decimal number.

 To define the _Procedure_  it's necessary to understand some fundamentals about [Positional notation](https://en.wikipedia.org/wiki/Positional_notation) and [Numeral Systems](https://en.wikipedia.org/wiki/Numeral_system).